As Europe needs workers, Syrians face push to return – DW – 12/16/2024

 Integrating such a large number of refugees — 972,000 Syrians in Germany's case — in such a short period was certainly challenging.
 However, Philipp Jaschke, a labor market researcher at the Nuremberg-based Institute for Employment Research (IAB), thinks Germany's efforts "worked much better than expected."

-Those hurdles included lengthy delays for asylum decisions, learning German and completing studies, or obtaining recognized qualifications before entering the workforce, which takes years.
+Those hurdles included lengthy delays for asylum decisions, learning German, completing studies and obtaining recognized qualifications before entering the workforce, which takes years.
 In the meantime, refugees' job prospects are often limited to low-skilled positions.

 IAB surveys suggest that back home, more than 90% of Syrians worked in occupations that require vocational training or a university degree in Germany.
 When they reached Germany, around a third initially worked in low-skilled jobs.
 Six years later, a quarter of them were still in these roles.